Insights, Tips, and Tales

 These lady beetles come with a couple of annoyances that require their removal.
 They can bite hard enough to draw blood, similar to a fingerpick at the doctor’s office.
 These pests also produce a yellow ooze when threatened.
 This ooze not only smells terrible but will stain whatever it comes in contact with.

-For more about these nuisance insects, check out this article.
+For more about these nuisance insects, check out this blog about pests that are fall invaders.

 Asian Lady Beetle Prevention